KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 * Invasive.Abundance = the number of invasive crayfish stocked into each tank at the beginning of the experiment.
 * Treatment = the treatment level identifier, where "Ctl_Invasive" indicates a tank with only invasive crayfish, "Ctl_Native" indicates a tank with only native crayfish, "Equal" indicates a tank with equal numbers of invasive and native crayfish, "Low" indicates a tank with more native than invasive crayfish, and "High" indicates a tank with more invasive than native crayfish.
 * ind.delta.mass = the estimated change in mass of a crayfish in a tank over the course of the experiment measured as the mean harvested mass minus the mean stocked mass. (g)
+* N.initial = the number of crayfish of that type that were stocked into the tank at the beginnig of the experiment.
+* N. final = the number of crayfish of that type that were harvested from the tank at the end of the experiment.
+* prop.surv = the proportion of the stocked crayfish of that type ('N.initial') that were recovered at the end of the experiment.

 ### Statisitical Tests
 #### 2015 Experiment